ellcrys/papers/README.md

 Banknote scanners are individuals who provide short videos of banknotes required to create new coins.
 As described in Section 5.2.1, PeopleMint allows anyone to exchange banknotes for the native currency.
 Scanners annotate the hash of a recent block, take a short video that captures the banknote and sends this video to the network for analysis and validation.

-Scanners are required to annotate their banknotes to fulfil a chain observer role.
+Scanners are required to annotate their banknotes to fulfill a chain observer role.
 The more observers a chain has the greater its chances of becoming or retaining the best chain position.
 To increase the security of the network, we take into account the number and value of banknotes a chain has received as a criterion in a fork choice situation.

 ### 5.3.5.
 Banknote Validators (“Bettors”)